Aptomi/k8s-app-engine/README.md

 2. It's also recommended to download and install [Apache Directory Studio](http://directory.apache.org/studio/) for browsing LDAP.
 Once installed, follow these [step-by-step instructions](http://directory.apache.org/apacheds/basic-ug/1.4.2-changing-admin-password.html) to connect

 ### Getting Started & Examples
+Obviously, you will need k8s cluster to deploy the examples.
+Two k8s clusters would be even better, to take full advantage of Aptomi rule engine.
+If you don't have k8s clusters set up, follow [these instructions](examples/README.md) and run the [provided script](tools/demo-gke.sh) to create them in Google Cloud.

-Once Aptomi is installed, you can get started by running the following examples:
+Once Aptomi is installed and k8s clusters are set up, you can get started by running the following examples:

 Example    | Description  | Diagram
 -----------|--------------|--------------